- The OpenTofu Language

 Provider Documentation

 Each provider has its own documentation, describing its resource types and their arguments.
-This documentation can be found in the provider's github repository.
+This documentation can be found in each provider's GitHub repository, and the documentation for many providers is also mirrored on the Providers index in the Public OpenTofu Registry.

 How to Use Providers